Gopal-Dahale/hierarqcal/examples/classification/readme.md

 --batch_size 16 --max_epochs 2 --lr 0.01
 ```

-Currently the HierarQcal motiff is defined int `training/ansatz` in the `get_motif` function.
-One can replate the code inside the function for custom motifs or can create separate python files with `get_motif` defined in them.
+Currently, the HierarQcal motif is defined int `training/ansatz` in the `get_motif` function.
+One can replace the code inside the function for custom motifs or can create separate Python files with `get_motif` defined in them.
 That file path needs to be passed as a command line argument `--ansatz {file_path}`.

 The data embedding is handled by the function `setup_data_and_model_from_args` inside `training/util`.
 Specifically, it calls the `get_circuit` method to obtain a `QNode` which will be passed to the Quantum PyTorch Model.
-Currently only angle and amplitude embedding are supported.
+Currently, only angle and amplitude embedding are supported.